nicolvisser/react-audio-spectrogram-player/README.md

 Note: At the moment, you still need to compute the spectrogram yourself and pass it to the component via the `src` prop.

+⚠️ UPDATE 25/02/17: I am currently working on code to compute the spectrogram with web assembly.
+This way, you do not need to precompute the spectrogram value.
+So watch this space.
+I will release a v2.0.0alpha in the next week.

 If you use Python, there is also a jupyter widged based on this component.
 You can find it [here](https://pypi.org/project/speechwidgets/).

 ## Preview